 Preferential rates available to Members

 As a CIBSE member, you are entitled to up to half price off hardcopy publications from CIBSE and other publishers, as well as preferential rates on CIBSE events, conferences and training courses.
-Take advantage of this when booking a CIBSE Mid Career College Course.
+Take advantage of this when booking CIBSE Training.

 You work hard; CIBSE membership shows other people the commitment you have made to the industry.
 Corporate grade members are able to use the CIBSE designatory letters to show their professional status.
 If you are interested in upgrading your membership then do not hesitate to get in touch by email email@example.com or by calling us on +44(0)20 8772 3650.